Welcome to Thinkst Canary!

 What configuration options are supported?

-A name for the device, can contain only alphanumeric characters.
+A name for the device which can contain only alphanumeric characters.
 Use this to provide a unique identifier for your Canary.

 Remind yourself where the Canary is deployed (or use it as a more general descriptor field).